CMPUT355-F2020/Assignment4_Gomoku/README.md

 # Assignment 4: Gomoku Solver
 `Team Members (in alphabetical order): Rehab El-Hajj, Helen Trinh, Sadipath Nath, Heeba Parvez, Linhao Xian`

-For CMPUT 355 assignment 4, we will be implementing a solver for the game `Gomoku`.
+For CMPUT 355 assignment 4, we implemented a player for the game `Gomoku`.

 A YouTube video showing our player in action can be found [here](https://youtu.be/nz6EliS-eoI).